 Evaluators may use logic models to show program processes as well, but this is a program flow chart, not an impact model.

+A measure is considered one isolated technology that can be defined for energy savings and EUL.
+A project is made up of a system of technologies such as an HVAC system retrofit where specific measure savings cannot be individually analyzed.

+Custom EUL recommendation table is Table 1.